 Nov.
 4, 2019 Environmental and consumer advocacy groups file a lawsuit against DOE for its changes to federal lightbulb efficiency standards.
 NRDC v.
 U.S. Dep’t of Energy, No. 19-03658 (2nd Cir.).
 A coalition of states led by New York and California file a similar lawsuit.
 New York v.
 U.S. Dep’t of Energy, No. 19-03652 (2nd Cir.).

 Dec.
 20, 2019 DOE releases a final determination that declines to amend the energy efficiency standards for incandescent bulbs, effectively blocking the 2020 phaseout of all incandescent bulbs planned during the Obama administration.
 The determination is published in the Federal Register on Dec.
 27, 2019.

-July 11, 2019 DOE releases a proposed interpretive rule that would require the Department to consider inefficient technologies in furnaces and water heaters a “feature” within the meaning of the Energy Policy and Conservation Act of 1975 (EPCA).
+July 11, 2019 DOE releases a proposed interpretive rule that would require the Department to consider inefficient technologies in residential furnaces and commercial water heaters a “feature” within the meaning of the Energy Policy and Conservation Act of 1975 (EPCA).
 This would prevent DOE from setting an energy-saving standard that would eliminate inefficient furnaces in the future.
 This interpretive rule was proposed in response to a rulemaking petition submitted by the American Gas Association and other industry groups in an attempt to overturn a March 12, 2015 proposed energy conservation standard for residential furnaces.
-This proposal is open for comment until Sep.
-9, 2019 and comments can be submitted here.

 July 16, 2019 DOE grants a petition from the Competitive Enterprise Institute to initiate a rulemaking for energy conservation standards for dishwashers.
 The proposal would define a new product class for residential dishwashers with a normal cycle time of less than one hour from washing through drying.
 The comment period runs for 90 days until Oct.
 16, 2019.